 Anywhere in Paris is generally safe in daylight, and there are only a few spots authorities recommend tourists avoid at night, including Les Halles, St. Denis, Bois de Boulogne, Boulevard de Clichy and Barbès-Rochechouart.

 Provence, in general, is a region where it pays to be particularly vigilant.
 Pickpocketing at tourist destinations and theft from vehicles are more common there.

 Any French travel guide should note that Marseille, while beloved by those who live there and know it, can be a rougher city for tourists.
 When visiting here, take extra precautions.
 Keep your valuables secured and out of sight, avoid empty alleyways, and try not to walk alone, in less peopled areas or around Boulevard Michelet at night.
 Avoid staying in the northern neighborhoods, and if you’re driving a vehicle, make sure to lock the doors.

 If you need emergency services while in France, the first number to try is 112.
 If you need a specific service, use the appropriate number below:

 What Is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great France adventure!
+Explore all our France tours here, and we hope this guide will be enlightening as you plan your next great adventure!